-Tomahawk is one of the lesser known audio playing applications that holds a huge potential for future.
+Tomahawk is one of the lesser-known audio-playing applications that holds a huge potential for the future.
 This review of Tomahawk aims to shed some light on the capabilities of the social media player –one of its kind that allows you to listen to your friends’ playlists without having to actually buy music.
 And since that involves socializing, I am calling it a ‘social media player’.
-Sadly, it plays only audio else it would have been the target of many (see last section of this article).
+Sadly, it plays only audio else it would have been the target of many (see the last section of this article).

 Using Tomahawk Player, you can create playlists based on the collection your friends have.
 When you play the playlist, Tomahawk fetches the music from your friends’ computers if they are online.
 If your friends are not running Tomahawk when you are trying to play a playlist based on your friends’ collection, Tomahawk connects to major music sites and retrieves the music for you.

 The sites Tomahawk can connect for music include YouTube, SoundCloud, 4Shared, Last.Fm, Official.Fm and more.
 In fact, you get a list while setting up Tomahawk where you can set up the ‘resolvers’ from where you want Tomahawk to retrieve music for you.

 You can also create random playlists using keywords.
 For example, if you want to listen to Miley Cyrus, you can create your own radio station (automatic playlist) using ‘Miley Cyrus’ as the keyword.
 Based on the ‘resolvers’ you selected in its settings, Tomahawk checks out the different music streaming websites and brings you the music.
 You can see which site is streaming by looking at the playlist window.